Thewessen/hello-world/Tables/README.md

   sizes.
 - Head isn't taken into account when setting/calculating column width.
   Is this the desired behaviour?
-- Nested tables side by side won't line row by row...
+- Nested tables side by side won't line up row by row...
 This leaves room for discussion.
 At the end, it's a cell containing a table, not a splitted cell...